 5. Get Involved in the Houzz Community.
 Houzz users are looking for advice about everything from backsplash materials to floor plans, cabinet styles and finishes, paint color to appliances and beyond, providing a great opportunity for designers to interact directly with interested consumers.
 Seeing how a professional responds in “Design Dilemmas” gives homeowners a sense of your work style and expertise.

 6. Establish your Credibility, Advance your Reputation.
-Houzz offers professionals a place where they can show off their knowledge and expertise beyond their projects.
-You can write articles for Houzzers and submit them for publication.
+Houzz offers professionals a forum to showcase their knowledge and expertise beyond their projects and profiles.
+You can write articles on topics of interest to Houzzers and submit them for publication.
 There’s a lot of promotional mileage to be had from getting articles published on Houzz.

 Once your business is established on Houzz, you get to cash in on all the opportunities Houzz provides.